Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/chartseriesgroup/getpiesplitcustompoints/_index.md

 ---
 title: getPieSplitCustomPoints
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/chartseriesgroup/getpiesplitcustompoints/
+url: /php-java/aspose.slides/chartseriesgroup/getpiesplitcustompoints/
 ---

-## getPieSplitCustomPoints()  function
+## getPieSplitCustomPoints()  method

  The custom split information for a pie-of-pie or bar-of-pie chart with a custom split.
  Contains data points that shall be drawn in the second pie or bar in a pie-of-pie or